 Tulsa Public Schools is committed to helping your child develop the academic knowledge and critical thinking he or she needs to succeed in school and beyond.
 As a result, these involvement opportunities empower parents to take action.
 By connecting parents to school officials, community members, other parents, knowledge, and powerful allies, these opportunities build bridges and networks that support schools and sustain whole communities.

 We welcome parent and community volunteers in our schools!
 Check with your child's teacher(s) or school leadership team to find out how you can help out before, during, and after the school day.
 Volunteers must complete an application and security screening.
-If you are interested, please contact our Parent Involvement Facilitator, Kelly Tomlinson.
+If you are interested, please contact our Parent Involvement Facilitator, Mayra Carranza.

 District Involvement Information